 If you have less than a 20% deposit, you will in all likelihood have to pay LMI.
 However, some lenders drop LMI if you have a 15% deposit.
 Contrary to popular belief, LMI is an insurance policy that doesn't protect you - it protects the lender in case you default.

 Depending on the property value and your deposit, LMI is an insurance policy that could add up to thousands or even tends of thousands of dollars.
 You can pay this as a lump sum, but a popular way is to pay it off as part of the mortgage.
 This way attracts interest, and effectively lowers your deposit further.

 It's a personal decision as to whether you decide to get your foot in the property door earlier with a lower deposit and pay LMI, or save up longer to get a 20% deposit together.

 In a hot property market, your might not be afforded the luxury of time, risking property prices increasing further out of reach.
 On the flipside, in a declining property market, a low deposit essentially means you have a lower buffer and risk paying more on the home loan than the property is worth if prices head south.

 When Do You Pay The Home Loan Deposit?

 If you're buying the property through a private sale, you'll pay your deposit after you and the vendor exchange your signed contracts.

-If you’re buying the property at an auction, you have to sign the contract and pay on the day of the sale.
+Meanwhile, if you're buying the property at an auction, you have to sign the contract and pay 5-10% upfront, with the remainder coming later.
 This means you have to have the funds ready in a bank account to transfer, or in an account with a cheque facility.

 It's a lot of money, so how do I make the payment?